 In selecting nominees for the Board of Directors, the committee evaluates the general and specialized criteria set forth above, identifying the relevant specialized criteria prior to commencement of the recruitment process, considers previous performance if the candidate is candidate for re-election, and generally considers the candidate's ability to contribute to the success of he Company.

-The Board of Director's nominees for the Meeting have been recommended by the Nominating Committee, as well as the full Board of Directors.
+The Nominating Committee, as well as the full Board of Directors, has recommended the Board of Directors' nominees for the Meeting.

-$\mbox{Stockholders} \ \mbox{did not propose any candidates} \ \mbox{for election at the Meeting.}$
+Stockholders did not propose any candidates for election at the Meeting.

 COMMUNICATIONS WITH DIRECTORS